nmoinvaz/study/docs/the-book-of-proverbs.md

 It is not enough for me to believe whatever somebody says.
 It is not enough for me to believe what a loud number of people are saying.
 It is only enough for me to believe those things I have investigated myself to a particular degree of certainty.

+=== Claims

+Whenever evaluating the veracity of a claim I try to keep a few things in mind:

+<quote>Just saying it is so is no longer enough for a lot of people to believe</quote>

+The number of times a particular claim is repeated is not evidence for the truth of the claim.
+Propagandists rely on the fact that the more people hear a claim, the more likely they are to believe it.
+It is through an erosion of trust that people stop believing what they hear.

+<quote>Truth is not determined by a majority vote</quote>

+The number of people who believe in a particular claim is not evidence for the truth of the claim.
+It is possible for the majority of people to be wrong.
+A majority of people on earth once believed that it was flat.
+A serious investigation into the veracity of a claim will seek out arguments from the minority.

+<quote>Correlation does not imply causation</quote>

+The correlation of two events is not evidence for a claim that one event caused the other.
+It is the reason medical researchers conduct randomized double-blinded placebo controlled studies: to determine the true cause of a particular outcome.

+<quote>Extraordinary claims require extraordinary evidence</quote>

+It takes more evidence to prove something that defies prior knowledge and experience.
+Supernatural claims require supernatural evidence.
+In such instances testimonial evidence does not meet the burden of proof required to substantiate the claim.

+<quote>Accusations are not evidence</quote>

+An accusation of impropriety is not evidence of an impropriety.
+It is one thing to prove wrong doing in the court of public opinion and another thing to prove wrong doing in a court of law.

+<quote>Be willing to entertain offensive ideas</quote>

+At times it is important to be willing to entertain seemingly offensive ideas in order to come to a correct conclusion about a matter.
+It may be possible to miss key evidence because it offends our personal narrative.

+Each claim must be evaluated individually based on his own merits.

 References
 ----------